Bangladeshi cricket team in Kenya in 1983–84: A bitter rivalry

 This tour started a bitter rivalry between two of the more stronger associate member nations.
 During the next decade or so, they met each other regularly in different ICC Trophy tournaments.

 In 1986, both the teams performed very poorly in the tournament.
-But, in 1990, both the teams reached SF with Bangladeshfinishing 3rd, and Kenya 4th.
+But, in 1990, both the teams reached SF with Bangladesh finishing 3rd, and Kenya 4th.
 They met in a vital match in the 94 ICC trophy.
 After their defeat at the hands of the Netherlands, it was a do or die match for Bangladesh.
 A narrow defeat saw them miss their chance of a WC place.
-Kenya eventually finished runners up (Behind UAE) and qualified for the 1996 WC in the Indian subcontinent.
-In !997, the two teams met in a thrilling final.
+Kenya eventually finished runners up (Behind the United Arab Emirates) and qualified for the 1996 World Cup in the Indian subcontinent.
+In 1997, the two teams met in a thrilling final.
 With both sides already assured of WC places only pride was at stake.
 Bangladesh snatched a last ball victory to lift the Trophy.
 In July, 1997, both the nations were granted permission to play full ODIs and thus were guaranteed a place in the future WCs, so the saga of ICC Trophy ended there.

-The only meeting between the two nations in WC cricket came at Johannesburg, South Africa, in 2003.
+The only meeting between the two nations in World Cup cricket came at Johannesburg, South Africa, in 2003.
 Kenya won this match and eventually went onto reach the Semi-Finals.
 The old nemesis, Maurice Odumbe came back to haunt the Bangladeshi players again, with a superb all-round performance.
 This, however, is Kenya's last ODI win (Until July 2009), over Bangladesh.
 Bangladesh has dominated the recent matches.